AG-Systems/ComplexForce/README.md

 Started working on it: Jan 27 2015

+Project has never been finished as I lost motivation for this and I started working on other projects.
+I will come back and finish it one day.
+I will update it do not worry ;)

 **Description**

 The program will try to brute force using advanced algorithms.
 It will have many features and lots of options for cracking passwords.